tneuqole/snippetbox/README.md

 This repo contains my code from reading the book [Let's Go](https://lets-go.alexedwards.net/) by Alex Edwards.

+Finished Nov 6 2024.
+This book was a gold mine, highly recommend.

 ## Running the server locally

 See internal/models/testdata for database setup.